 Social-ecological mechanisms of poverty traps

-This project reviews and synthesizes characteristics and mechanisms of persistent maladaptive situations (e.g. poverty traps) through a literature review and proposes a more nuanced social-ecological conceptualization.
-A stylized mathematical model shows how nature and culture must be explicitly considered in addition to physical capital assets if poverty is to be eradicated without negative environmental and cultural impacts.
+This project started by reviewing and synthesizing characteristics and mechanisms of persistent maladaptive situations (Haider, 2015) and proposing a more nuanced social-ecological conceptualization (Haider et al., 2017).
+A stylized mathematical model shows how nature and culture must be explicitly considered in addition to physical capital assets if poverty is to be eradicated without negative environmental and cultural impacts (Lade et al., 2017).

-Recent research highlighted importance of self-reinforcing dynamics between persistent poverty and low soil quality.
-Bringing together the neoclassical economic theory, ecological theories of nutrient cycling and population growth and dynamical systems models, we analyze how intertwined dynamics of assets, phosphorus, water and soil quality can create or break a vicious cycle of rural poverty.
-Our models can be used to test effects of poverty alleviation strategies under various biophysical and economic conditions.
+Recent research highlighted importance of self-reinforcing dynamics between persistent poverty and low soil quality (Radosavljevic et al., 2020).
+Bringing together the neoclassical economic theory, ecological theories of nutrient cycling and population growth and dynamical systems models, we analyzed how intertwined dynamics of assets, phosphorus, water and soil quality can create or break a vicious cycle of rural poverty.
+The models were used to test effects of poverty alleviation strategies under various biophysical and economic conditions.

 Researchers: Sonja Radosavljevic, Udita Sanga, Maja Schlüter

-Methods: Dynamical System Modeling, Agent Based Modeling, Hybrid Models, Participatory Games, Evolutionary Game Theoretic Models
+Methods: Dynamical System Modeling, Evolutionary Game Theoretic Modeling, Agent Based Modeling, Participatory Games

 Publications: